1zumiSagiri/1zumiSagiri.github.io/_posts/2024-08-01-scp-walkthrough.md

 ## 0 - Make sure you connect to a UB network

-CSE department server `emon.cse.buffalo.edu` is accessible only from the UB campus.
+CSE department server `turing.cse.buffalo.edu` is accessible only from the UB campus.
 Go to next section if you are on campus or living in dorms.

 If you are off campus, you will need to use the [UB VPN](https://www.buffalo.edu/ubit/service-guides/connecting/vpn/computer.html).
+You can also use `cerf.cse.buffalo.edu`.
+If you are using `cerf`, replace `turing` with `cerf` in the following commands.

 ## 1 - Open a terminal